freddiejbawden/notes/exc/intro-and-mapreduce1.md

 2. One of the worker machines is assigned as the _master_, the master is responsible for deligating M map and R reduce tasks to  idle machines.

 3. A map worker reads a split, parses it into (key,value) pairs which it then processes in a Map function.
 The output is buffered in memory.
+This can be done using a combiner, a combiner acts a mini reducer and reduces small amounts of the mapped data into a single data structure to reduce te network traffic.
+For example, if you are doing a word count - once the map function finished for one task, you can sum the totals before sending it.

 4. Occasionally, buffered pairs are stored on the local disk and locations passed to the master for reduction workers.